AshwinRamachandran2002/AshwinRamachandran2002.github.io/docs/_posts/2023-05-11-A-New-Spotify-for-Runners.markdown

 2. Sort will be based upon the BPM (Spotify Metadata) of the song.

+3. Store Analytics and release Spotify Wrap every month

-3. Beta: Toggle feature to renew your playlist with new Songs
+4. Beta: Toggle feature to renew your playlist with new Songs

 # App Frontend (Version 1.0)